sruckstar/ghosts-exposed/README.md

 3. Move all files from the archive to the scripts folder (if it does not exist, create it).

 # Join my Discord server
-Fresh news about upcoming releases, personalized help on the use of my mods for GTA are waiting for you on the server.
+Fresh news about upcoming releases, personalized help on the use of my mods for GTA are waiting for you on the server: https://discord.gg/vvxmKP5y5J